NetApp/terraform-provider-netapp-cloudmanager/README.md

 # Naming Conventions

-The APIs for NetApp Cloud Volumes ONTAP for AWS, GCP and ANF do not require resource names to be unique.
+The APIs for NetApp Cloud Volumes ONTAP for AWS, GCP and Azure do not require resource names to be unique.
 They are considered as 'labels' and resources are uniquely identified by 'ids'.
 However these ids are not user friendly, and as they are generated on the fly, they make it difficult to track resources and automate.